Aura vs Identity Guard 2025: Honest Comparison Reveals Shocking Results

 Finally, an extra bit of temptation to use Aura comes in the fact that Aura offers promo and discount codes, a 2-week free trial, and a 60-day money-back guarantee if you don’t like it.
 Only 2 weeks on the trial is a bit stingy compared to other services out there, but it’s a lot better than nothing.

-Aura vs. Identity Guard Final Verdict:
+🎯 Aura vs. Identity Guard FAQs

 There’s really no reason to stick with Identity Guard over Aura, and that’s impressive.
 Identity Guard was already my favorite identity theft protection service, so having something out there that is just “Identity Guard, but better” is very nice.